 - Shop more if they know more: Borrowers who were confident about their knowledge of available interest rates were almost twice as likely to shop as consumers who reported being unfamiliar with available interest rates.

 We believe that mortgage borrowers should be shopping around.
-We’ve created Owning a Home, an interactive, online set of resources and tools designed to help borrowers approach the mortgage shopping process, with more information.
+We’ve created Buying a House, an interactive, online set of resources and tools designed to help borrowers approach the mortgage shopping process, with more information.

-Owning a Home sets out to help you feel comfortable shopping in the mortgage market.
+Buying a House sets out to help you feel comfortable shopping in the mortgage market.
 These unbiased tools and resources aim to inform and empower you when you are shopping for a mortgage.
 The tools take you from the very start of the home buying process through to the closing table.
-At every step, Owning a Home provides information and questions to ask.
+At every step, Buying a House provides information and questions to ask.
 The tools include:

 - Guide to loan options: A primer on the loans available to help you finance your home.
 In this resource, you’ll find information on the length or term of loans, whether a loan is fixed or adjustable, the different loan types available, including FHA and VA loans.